 |Probing method||Active probing (synthetic VM traffic)||Passive probing (actual VM traffic)|

-Although the preceding table references external IP addresses, the Performance Dashboard UI shows data only about internal traffic.
-However, you can use Monitoring to find aggregated data about traffic that your VMs receive from external sources.
+Although the preceding table references external IP addresses, Performance Dashboard shows data about only internal traffic.
+To find aggregated data about traffic that your VMs receive from external sources, you can use Cloud Monitoring.

 monitoring.timeSeries.list permission.
 This permission is included in the